The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Budapesti Czim-és lakás jegyzék, 1910

-Honvéd is mentioned many times in The Good Soldier Švejk, mostly from Királyhida and onwards.
-In [II.3] soldiers from Honvéd directly under the plot during the brawl in Királyhida.
-Before that they had been mentioned in connection with k.u.
+is mentioned many times in The Good Soldier Švejk, mostly from Királyhida onwards.
+In [II.3], soldiers from Honvéd are directly involved in the plot during the brawl in Királyhida.
+Before that, they were mentioned in connection with k.u.
 Honvéd Husaren Regiment Nr.
-5 and also Hauptmann Spíro's listing the various branches of k.u.k.
+5 and also in Hauptmann Spíro's listing of the various branches of the k.u.k.
 Wehrmacht.

 Background

-Honvéd (Magyar Királyi Honvédség) was the Hungarian land guard, an equivalent to the Austrian k.k.
+(Magyar Királyi Honvédség) was the Hungarian land guard, equivalent to the Austrian k.k.
 Landwehr.
-It consisted of 32 infantry regiments, 10 cavalry regiments, 8 field artillery regiment and various auxiliary functions.
+It consisted of 32 infantry regiments, 10 cavalry regiments, 8 field artillery regiments, and various auxiliary functions.
 The Hungarian land guard was recruited from 6 districts (Budapest, Szeged, Kassa (Košice), Pozsony (Bratislava), Kolozsvár (Cluj), Zágráb (Zagreb)).
 Each infantry regiment consisted of three battalions and the service lasted for two years.
-The recruits were distributed between Honvéd and the Gemeinsame Armee by drawing lots, just like in Cisleithanien.
+The recruits were distributed between Honvéd and the Gemeinsame Armee by drawing lots, just like in Cisleithania.

-Despite the names that suggest territorial armies both Honvéd and k.k.
-Landwehr were fully operative troops that during wartime were given much the same tasks as the common army.
-As opposed to k.u.k.
-Heer and the Austrian Landwehr the command language was Hungarian and also Croat[1].
+Despite the names that suggest territorial armies, both Honvéd and k.k.
+Landwehr were fully operational troops that during wartime were given much the same tasks as the common army.
+Unlike k.u.k.
+Heer and the Austrian Landwehr, the command language was Hungarian and also Croat[1].

-The term Honvéd first appeared during the revolution and Hungarian uprising against Habsburg rule in 1848.
-The following year the rebellion was put down (with Russian help) and Honvéd was dissolved.
-After the 1867 Ausgleich they were reconstituted as a home defence force in Transleithanien and as such formed part of the military command structure of the Dual Monarchy.
+The term Honvéd first appeared during the revolution and Hungarian uprising against House of Habsburg rule in 1848.
+The following year, the rebellion was put down (with Russian help) and Honvéd was dissolved.
+After the 1867 Ausgleich, they were reconstituted as a home defence force in Transleithania and as such formed part of the military command structure of the Dual Monarchy.

-Politically Honvéd reported to the Hungarian Royal Honvéd Ministry (Magyar Királyi Honvédelmi Minisztérium) that were located in Buda.
-Minister from 1910 til 1917 was general Samu Hazai (1851-1942), the highest ranking Jewish officer in the entire k.u.k.
+Politically, Honvéd reported to the Hungarian Royal Honvéd Ministry (Magyar Királyi Honvédelmi Minisztérium) located in Buda.
+Minister from 1910 to 1917 was General Samu Hazai (1851-1942), the highest-ranking Jewish officer in the entire k.u.k.
 Wehrmacht.
-In 1917 he was succeeded by Sandor Szurmay (1860-1945) who thus became the last ever Honvéd minister.
+In 1917, he was succeeded by Sandor Szurmay (1860-1945), who thus became the last ever Honvéd minister.
 Honvéd was dissolved after World War I and today the term describes the entire Hungarian army.

 Quote(s) from the novel